CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/01GettingStarted.md

 - **Security Roles**: Define permissions for users.
 With roles, you control who can view, edit, or manage apps and flows, keeping access restricted and safe.

+- **Microsoft Teams** : A collaboration and communication platform that integrates chat, meetings, file sharing, and apps in one place.

 ## Getting Started with the Lab